CNJianLiu/MH6D/README.md

 ```

 ## Evaluation
-You can download our pretrained models ([model.pth](https://drive.google.com/file/d/1bkrA71f2d0xnrIMQefEEkjNL4_e5pi_I/view?usp=share_link) and put it in the '../log1/3MH_sys' directory.
+You can download our pretrained model [epoch_30.pth](https://drive.google.com/file/d/1GADDsyOaz8wV2CDe-tykNWTR1-oAWrtq/view?usp=sharing) and put it in the '../log1/3MH_sys' directory.
 Then, you can have a quick evaluation using the following command.
 ```
 python test.py --config config1/3MH_sys.yaml
 ```

 ## Train
-In order to train the model, remember to download the complete dataset, and organize and preprocess the dataset properly at first.
+To train the model, remember to download the complete dataset, and organize and preprocess the dataset properly.

-train.py is the main file for training.
+train_sys.py is the main file for training.
 You can start training using the following command.
 ```
-python train.py --gpus 0 --config config1/3MH_sys.yaml
+python train_sys.py --gpus 0 --config config1/3MH_sys.yaml
 ```
 ## Citation
 If you find the code useful, please cite our paper.